Accessibility statement – the Import Declaration Service for private persons

 - All questionnaires created with Webropol have the automatic heading ”Questionnaire created with Webropol”; Customs cannot change this.
 Thus, based on the heading, it is impossible to separate this questionnaire from other questionnaires or feedback forms created by Customs.
 The user must check the form to find out the right heading of the questionnaire.

-Customs has assessed the accessibility of these pages with the following methods:
+- Customs has assessed the accessibility of this service as follows:

-We are happy to receive feedback on the accessibility of these pages You can contact us in the following ways:
+We are happy to receive feedback on the accessibility of this service.

 - Customs’ e-services are responsible for the accessibility of the Import Declaration Service for private persons and will also respond to feedback on accessibility.